Archdiocese of Turin: Creation of the archdiocese

 At the conclusion of the wars between France and Savoy with the Peace of Cateau Cambresis and the French withdrawal, in 1563 the permanent principal residence of the Dukes of Savoy became the city of Turin.
 The university was moved from Mondovì, where it had retreated during the French occupation.
 A Jesuit college was opened in Turin in 1567 with an annual subsidy from the Duke, and the Jesuit Collegio dei Nobili in 1572.
 In 1577, Archbishop della Rovere began the construction of the church Santi Martiri for the Jesuits in Turin.

-Cardinal Gerolamo della Rovere (1564-1592) had the rare honor of dying while in conclave in Rome to elect a successor to Pope Innocent IX (Facchinetti).
-He died on 25 January 1592.
+Cardinal Gerolamo della Rovere died on 25 January 1592 while in conclave in Rome to elect a successor to Pope Innocent IX (Facchinetti).

 From 1713 to 1727, owing to difficulties with the Holy See, the See of Turin remained vacant.

-After 1848, Archbishop Luigi Fransoni (1832–62) became notable for his opposition to the Piedmontese government's reform program led by Count Camillo Cavour, first as Minister of Agriculture, then as Minister of Finance, and finally in 1852, as Prime Minister of Savoy.
+After 1848, Archbishop Luigi Fransoni (1832–62) became notable for his opposition to the Piedmontese government's reform program led by Camillo Benso, first as Minister of Agriculture, then as Minister of Finance, and finally in 1852, as Prime Minister of Savoy.
 At the same time the Risorgimento and the operations of Giuseppe Garibaldi had brought about a revolution in Rome, which drove Pope Pius IX into exile.
-Piedmontese policy called for a reform of the rights of the Church, especially of the regular clergy.
+Piedmontese policy called for a reform of the rights of the Catholic church, especially of the regular clergy.
 Fransoni's vocal reaction to these events and policies helped to stimulate the already widespread anticlericalism in Italy, and he found himself forced to leave Turin and Italy in 1852 for exile under French protection.